zak-45/WLEDAudioSync-Chataigne-Module/README.md

-  Use RTMGC : this will execute the Nodejs server and launch chrome Server Port : port number for the Nodejs server , default to 8000 Script file: scrpt file name for OSC module
+  Use RTMGC : this will execute the Nodejs server and launch chrome Server Port : port number for the Nodejs server , default to 8000 Script file: script file name for OSC module
     use OSCRTMGC.js under modules folder.

   Update Rate : frequence to send audio data message to WLED (fps)